GustafEnebog/project-2/README.md

 ### Typography
 A font-matching-tool has been used to test combinations of "header-fonts" and "paragraph-fonts" however its advice was ultimately discarded for a "gut-feel" to pick the single font "Open Sans Regular 400" with "Montserrat" as a fallback font and sans-serif as the fallback to that.

+## Miscellanious
++ As much as it is good practise to keep variables local and to avoid global variables it is sometimes necessary and this code is such an example where relativly many global variables was necessary or the code structure would have had to become very complicated.

 ## Technologies Used
 + HTML5